 When the sun goes down, head out to see what goes bump in the night, I think you’ll be surprised at all that lurks in the darkness.

 Read about our time spent in the Kinabatangan Rainforest.

 When most travelers make there way over to Malaysia, they tend to visit islands like Penang, Langkawi, or Perhentian Kecil.

 While I have been to all of these destinations, and really do love them — I’m always telling people that they are truly missing out if they do not visit this little paradise called Pulau Kapas.

 This island is the ideal place for a relaxing escape, but also for the adventurous soul.
 The snorkeling just a few meters off the beach is absolutely mind-blowing!

 You’re guaranteed to swim with turtles, hundreds of different species of fish, and even spot a few sharks if you’re lucky.

-	There’s also two different jungle hikes through the island that are well worth your time, and you can event rent your own boat to cruise around and find your own private beach.
+There are also two different jungle hikes through the island that is well worth your time, and you can even rent your own boat to cruise around and find your own private beach.

 One of my favorite parts about visiting though is the beach camping on Pulau Kapas.
 You don’t even have to bring your own tent, as you can rent one there.
 The camping vibe is awesome, and you’ll definitely meet some awesome fellow travelers.”